The singular Hitchin fibration, cameral data, and representation theory

-which is generically an isomorphism \cite[Proposition 12.5]{DG} (again, a stronger statement describing the image of the map $\kappa$ is possible \cite[Theorem 11.6]{DG}). {\bf The non-abelian structure of $\mathcal M^d$.} For any $d \in \mathbb{N}$, we now consider the substack $\mathcal M^d$ of $\mathcal M$ of $G$-Higgs bundles on $\Sigma$ whose Higgs field has centraliser of dimension $d$ at every point of $\Sigma$.
+For any $d \in \mathbb{N}$, we now consider the substack $\mathcal M^d$ of $\mathcal M$ of $G$-Higgs bundles on $\Sigma$ whose Higgs field has centraliser of dimension $d$ at every point of $\Sigma$.
 The locus $\mathfrak{g}_d \subseteq \mathfrak{g}$ of elements with centraliser dimension $d$ is not necessarily irreducible; its irreducible components are known as sheets.
-The decomposition of $\mathfrak{g}_d$ into its sheets, defines a decomposition of $\mathcal M^d$ into closed substacks $\mathcal M_S$.
+The decomposition defines a decomposition of $\mathcal M^d$ into closed substacks $\mathcal M_S$.
 It is more natural to describe the restriction of the Hitchin fibration to each of the substacks $\mathcal M_S$ than to directly study the fibration on $\mathcal M^d$; in particular $\mathcal M_S$ can be viewed as the regular locus for a generalised Hitchin system if the sheet $S$ is normal.
 Throughout, we will make the simplifying assumption that $S$ is in fact non-singular; this is not a particularly restrictive condition, as it includes all sheets in classical Lie algebras \cite{ImHof}, and most of the sheets in the exceptional Lie algebras \cite{Bulois}.

 The geometry of sheets and their quotients under the restriction of the adjoint action is already well-studied.
 Their initial motivation came from the study of the primitive ideals of the universal enveloping algebra $\mathcal U(\mathfrak{g})$ \cite{Dixmier4}, \cite{BJ}, \cite{Borho1}, \cite{BK}.
 More recently, there has been renewed interest in sheets, and the related notion of birational sheets, for their connection to the representation theory of finite $W$-algebras and their role in the orbit method \cite{Premet3}, \cite{PT}, \cite{Losev4}, \cite{Topley}.